Kiln AI Docs

 See this example , which has been modified to load a dataset file exported from Kiln.
 You can use it to fine-tune locally or in Google Colab.

-Select the Vertex AI/Gemini option in the dropdown, to download training/validation files in the appriopiate format.
-Then follow the Google's fine-tuning , using the files from Kiln as you training/validation sets.
+Select the Vertex AI/Gemini option in the dropdown, to download training/validation files in the appropriate format.
+Then follow the Google's fine-tuning , using the files from Kiln as your training/validation sets.

 Kiln has to help you though this process.
 Check out the for details.